simple-sifu/take-home-esl-product-search/README.md

 # State Management

-- I chose to use ReduxToolkit and Redux Saga because they are commonly used in most companies.
+- I chose to use Redux(ReduxToolkit) and Redux Saga because they are commonly used in most companies but is kinda overkill for this small project.
-- The only reason for using Redux is for large applications for different developers and a need for global state and a common store to keep track of changes using devtools.
+- For large apps and different developers Redux provides a global state or a common store to keep track of changes using devtools.
+This is extremely useful for debugging.
-- Using Redux is overkill on such a small project and Context API/useReducer can be used instead.
-- I implemented Context API also
+- I used React.Context to reduce the prop drilling for searchbar.

+# Styles

+- I could have used styled-components but decided on importing scss file instead.
+- I did not have time to make it responsive.

 # Use Cases